Prithivivallabh (novel): Reception

 Prithivivallabh was well received by the readers as well as critics.
 The book had its second edition in 1924.
 The book has several editions and has been translated in Hindi.
 Chandrakant Topiwala lauds depiction of the period, speedy episodes, dramatic presentation, characterization and language.
 He also lauds lack of complexity in the novel.
 He adds that even though novel is less historical and more fiction it juxtaposes celibate Mrinal and romantic Munj very well.
 Prashad Brahmbhatt equates Munj with Friedrich Nietzsche's Übermensch (Superman).
 The lack of moral values in the novel raised controversy.
-It was criticised for its "uninhibited presentation of sensuous life bordering to hedonism and irreverent attitude to the Hindu ideals of austerity and abstinence".
+It was criticised for its "uninhibited presentation of sensuous life bordering to hedonism and irreverent attitude to the then in vogue Hindu ideals of austerity and abstinence".
+MK Gandhi had criticised it for not conforming to the principles of ahimsa and brahmacharya.

 Adaptations

-The novel was adapted into a silent film in 1924 by Manilal Joshi which was criticized by Mahatma Gandhi for its content.
+The novel was adapted into a silent film Prithvi Vallabh in 1924 by Manilal Joshi.
 Prithvi Vallabh is 1943 Hindi film directed by Sohrab Modi based on the script written by Munshi which was adapted from the book.
-In 1978 a Gujarati film, Malavpati Munj, was released to critical acclaim, staying true to the book, and with an all-star cast including Upendra Trivedi as Munj.
+In 1976, a Gujarati film, Malavpati Munj, was released to critical acclaim, staying true to the book, and with an all-star cast including Upendra Trivedi as Munj.
 Prithvi Vallabh - Itihaas Bhi, Rahasya Bhi is 2018 Indian historical drama broadcast by Sony Entertainment Television, also took inspiration from the book.